 Various detailed, post-mission traverse maps are taken, with permission, from the Lunar Sourcebook, edited by G.H.
 Heiken, D.T.Vaniman, and B.M.
-French, copyright 1991 by Cambridge University Press.
+French.
 The digitized maps were provided by Renee Dotson of the Lunar and Planetary Institute and I thank her and the Sourcebook editors.

 The Journal was inspired by the work of New Zealand historian J.C.
 Beaglehole, who was the Twentieth Century's foremost authority on the European exploration of the Pacific and on the voyages of Captain James Cook.
 Photographer Lynette Corner graciously gave permission to reproduce her portrait of Prof. Beaglehole.
 A digital version of the photograph was supplied by Kathleen Coleridge, Special Materials Librarian at the Victoria University of Wellington, New Zealand.

 Initial work on the Journal was supported in part by the Los Alamos National Laboratory which is operated by the University of California for the U. S. Department of Energy.
 Support and encouragement from Sumner Barr, Ruth Demuth, Chick Keller, Tom Weaver, and John Whetten is gratefully acknowledged.